NewJeans Code in Busan: Release and marketing

 A video teaser was released on October 7, 2022.
 The series premiered on SBS TV at 12:10 (KST) on October 16, 2022, and was set to be aired for three consecutive Sundays.
 However, the final episode was postponed to respect the national mourning period announced after the Seoul Halloween crowd crush.
 It was aired on November 6, 2022.
-It was released for streaming on Wavve.
+The series was released for streaming on Wavve.

 Several promotional videos showing behind-the-scenes and clips of the series were released by the Busan Tourism Organization on YouTube and TikTok.
-On October 21, the Busan Tourism Organization announced they would create an itinerary based on the series.
-From October 21 to 30, they held a "mission tour event", where each participant had to follow the itinerary and scan the QR codes found at every location to complete the missions and win a prize.
+On October 21, 2022, the Busan Tourism Organization announced they would create an itinerary based on the series.
+From October 21 to 30, 2022, they held a "mission tour event", where each participant had to follow the itinerary and scan the QR codes found at every location to complete the missions and win a prize.

 Episodes

 Impact

 The series recorded 23.8 million hours of viewing in two months on Wavve.
 Promotional videos related to it recorded a total of 5 million views on YouTube, while its TikTok hashtag exceeded 13.2 million views.
-On October 26, journalist Yoo Ji-hye of Sports Dong-a reported that multiple filming locations, including Songdo Sky Park, Yeongdo Marine Adventure Park, Jeonpogonggu-gil, Cheongsapo Port, Dadaepo Sunset Fountain of Dreams and several of the shops where the members bought food, were crowded with fans completing missions and scanning QR codes.
+On October 26, 2022, journalist Yoo Ji-hye of Sports Dong-a reported that multiple filming locations, including Songdo Sky Park, Yeongdo Marine Adventure Park, Jeonpogonggu-gil, Cheongsapo Port, Dadaepo Sunset Fountain of Dreams and several of the shops where the members bought food, were crowded with fans completing missions and scanning QR codes.
 It was reported that interest in Jeonpogonggu-gil, Dadaepo Sunset Fountain of Dreams, and Myeongji-dong's grilled sea cucumbers had risen thanks to the series.
 The Busan Tourism Organization then decided to create two official travel guides based on it.
 An official representative of the city said that "it has stimulated viewers' desire to travel by introducing a fresh concept of traveling through information obtained using QR codes and a travel course".